The EU cONTROL SYSTEM

 It is necessary to convey to the consumers that they must, and that they can pay the costs for healthy organic quality.
-Especially now, in the era of information, it is certainly possible to convince the consumers of the significance of sustainability and fair and social trade.
+Especially now, in the era of information, it is possible to convince the consumers of the significance of sustainability and social trade.

-And as long as the organic certificates of the EU control bodies are only paperwork and do not guarantee organic security, it urgently needs European importers to take on responsibility.
-De facto, only deliberate, privately organised measures can currently guarantee organic security.
+And as long as the organic certificates of the EU control bodies are only paperwork and do not guarantee real organic security, there is an urgent need for responsible producers and European importers to take responsibility.

 For this reason, Fairbiotea and the development partnerships between importer, producers and third country control body have been created.

 Besides all the critiques about the implementation of the control system and the quality of organic tea cultivation it must be mentioned that there are also several tea producers in the world who committed themselves to sustainable ecological tea cultivation without any support from abroad.

 Especially in the last years, authorities, organic organisations, control bodies, trade organisations and trade companies have discussed intensively among each other about how to fundamentally improve the system and to preserve the authenticity of organic products.

 The discussion led to the conclusion that only a committed cooperation between producers, control bodies and traders will bring forth good results within the respective organic projects.